 Office 365 updates are slightly different to normal Windows updates.
 Office 365 uses “click to run” installation which means that updates are distributed as files or parts of files (byte ranges) and generate multiple requests for content compared to normal updates where a single request would be issued.

 Nomad is the only Alternate Content Provider solution on the market that provides a fully supported means of downloading Office 365 Updates.
 With its proven strengths of bandwidth management, peer sharing, and resilience, there’s no other clear choice.

 If you’ve been unsure how to manage Office 365, then Nomad should be able to answer your questions.
-This new release shows the continuing innovation 1E brings to Nomad which is relied on by hundreds of the most complex IT organizations around the world to streamline their IT infrastructure.
+This new release shows the continuing innovation 1E brings to Nomad.

 The new release also includes enhanced support for WLAN clients and other enhancements.
 It also supports the latest Configuration Manager Current Branch release (1610).
 For more details, please refer to the 1E customer portal.